You're in safe hands

 The new DPA18 sets out the framework for data protection law in the UK and has been updated to reflect the changes made as a result of the UK leaving the EU on 31 December 2020.
 It updates and replaces the previous DPA2018, and came into effect on 01 January 2021.

 It sits alongside the UK GDPR, and modifies how the GDPR applies in the UK - for example by providing exceptions and exemptions.
 It also sets out separate data protection rules for law enforcement authorities, extends data protection to some other areas such as national security and defence, and sets out the Information Commissioner’s functions and powers.

 Yes, it was.
 We have always been committed to keeping your personal information safe, secure and confidential, and we previously complied with the Data Protection Act 1998.
 We now comply with the new data protection legislation (UK GDPR and the new DPA 2018 and PECR), which gives you even more control over your information.

 You already have a number of rights relating to the information we hold about you.
 The new data protection legislation is designed to strengthen those rights and make it easier for you to access your data and exercise your rights.

-Once the UK left the EU, the GDPR was replaced by the UK GDPR and the DPA2018 was updated under the European Union (Withdrawal) Act 2018, with some technical changes to make them both work more effectively in a UK context – as the UK GDPR and the new DPA18.
-PECR remains unchanged, but a new Electronic Privacy Regulation may replace or force changes to PECR over the coming years (2021-2022).
+Once the UK left the EU, the UK GDPR took effect and the DPA2018 was updated under the European Union (Withdrawal) Act 2018, with some technical changes to make them both work more effectively in a UK context – as the UK GDPR and the new DPA18.
+The EU GDPR still applies to controllers and processors that operate in, or process personal data of individuals within the EU.
+PECR also remains unchanged.

 No, you will continue to receive all your statements and other communications about your account(s) in the same way.